nickmmark/ecmo-calculations/README.md

 #### Things to do
 [] add more cannula!

-[] schematics of the cannula showing details such as stages, number of inlets, and cross section [] add more organization of cannula types (IJ dual lumen, IJ single lumen, femoral single lumen, etc)
+[] add schematics for each cannula showing details such as stages, number of inlets, and cross section

+[] add more organization of cannula types (IJ dual lumen, IJ single lumen, femoral single lumen, etc)

-## Recircualtion
+## Re-circualtion
 **Recirculation** is a common issue with venovenous ECMO that occurs when oxygenated blood is withdrawn by the drainage cannula, instead of entering the patient's systemic circulation.

 Recirculation (%) is defined as: